 Preheat oven to 350F.

-Sprinkle about 1/2 cup of flour over meat & onions.
-For gluten-free, use superfine rice flour.
+Sprinkle flour over meat & onions.

 Stir flour into mixture and cook for about five minutes while continuing to stir so that flour cooks (otherwise your sauce will taste like raw flour).

 Add fresh or frozen peas & carrots to your liking.
 Celery or water chestnuts can add a nice crunch if you like.
-Season with salt, pepper and your favorite house seasonings (like Johnny’s, Spike or Lawry’s).
-Now is a great time to try your sauce for flavor & see if it needs anything.
-The meat is cooked, after all.

-Fill bottom of dish with meat sauce.
+Fill the bottom of the dish with meat sauce.
 Place tator tots in an orderly fashion on top of sauce.
 I used two 8 inch pans (since I was taking one of them to a couple who is celebrating having their first baby) but this recipe works great for one 9 X 13 pan.

 Bake about 20-30 minutes or until tator tots are golden brown & sauce is bubbly.